-This delicious yeast-based, pull-apart apple fritter bread is filled with roasted apples and a generous cinnamon-sugar filling.
+This delicious pull-apart apple fritter bread is filled with roasted apples and a generous cinnamon-sugar filling.
+A great Fall bake!

 Yes it’s true.
 I have a thing for pull-apart bread.
 There’s just something about the sweet-glazed, crispy, golden top and the light, flaky insides, not to mention how fun it is to tear off a piece every time you pass by it :)